 A grading rubric is developed for each Master's degree program that is used to measure the ways in which mastery of the program objectives must be demonstrated for the project to be considered completed.
 The grading rubric for the culminating project is developed by the Dean and Director of Education, in consultation with the curriculum committee and advisory committee.

-Students are eligible for graduation only upon the later of the final approval of the student's culminating project by the Dean or Director of Education and the student's completion of the requisite courses and number of credits constituting the program.
+Students are eligible for graduation only upon the latter of the final approval of the student's culminating project by the Dean or Director of Education and the student's completion of the requisite courses and number of credits constituting the program.